Cycling in the Netherlands: Bicycle touring

 For bicycle touring, all Dutch cities can be accessed on the dedicated cycling routes.
 There are two main signage systems, the older named-route Dutch National Cycle Network—the LF-routes—and the numbered-node cycle network or knooppunten network.
 There are also additional regional cycle paths.
 Some of the LF routes have been amalgamated and removed in 2017–2021, and may not be shown accurately on older maps; the former LF routes are now part of the knooppunten network, which is displacing named long-distance routes in Belgium and the Netherlands.
-An average cyclist can typically expect to cover between 15 and 18 kilometres, on average, in an hour by bike throughout most areas of the Netherlands.
+An average cyclist can typically expect to cover between 15 and 18 kilometres (10 and 12 miles), on average, in an hour by bike throughout most areas of the Netherlands.

 Print cycling maps are widely available and come in two forms: